 - Additional boards with screws added for hanging storage potential

-Attaching the cabinet
+Attaching the cabinet to the wall

 Everything is hung from screws or nails.
 No fancy hooks are needed this round since the storage is hidden.